MicrosoftDocs/PowerShell-Docs/dsc/debugResource.md

 PSWebAccess
 ```
 After compiling the configuration, start it by calling [Start-DscConfiguration](https://technet.microsoft.com/en-us/library/dn521623.aspx).
 The configuration will stop when the
-Local Configuration Manager (LCM) calls into the first resoure in the configuration.
+Local Configuration Manager (LCM) calls into the first resource in the configuration.
 If you use the `-Verbose` and `-Wait` parameters, the output displays the lines you need to enter
 to start debugging.

 ```powershell